Turas11/Shop-on-rails-/README.md

+# Shop on rails

-# New Features!
+### Features!

-- Administrator panel which controls orders(their status), adds and removes products / categories
+- Administrator panel which controls orders(their status), adds and removes products / categories.
-- Full ordering process (adding products to cartt-> entering the delivery address and choosing the delivery method -> confirming the order.
+- Full ordering process (adding products to cartt, entering the delivery address and choosing the delivery method, confirming the order.
+- Layout based on Bootstrap.
+- Script that generates random products and categories into the database.